As of the 1st January 2020, the California consumer privacy act (CCPA) will introduce new rights for every citizen living in the state of California.

-So, developers need an interface that clearly explains which data is being collected and why.
+So, many dedicated nodeJS developers need an interface that clearly explains which data is being collected and why.
 It will also need to allow users to opt-out and define which third-parties can access this data.

 Sound complicated?
 Well, luckily, there is a solution.